 Electric boom lifts don’t emit fumes, and thus perfect for working in confined spaces.
 They are also considered to be more environmentally friendly than the diesel-operated boom lifts.

 Articulating boom lifts have a double- or triple-jointed arm that is mounted on a sturdy base.
 This design allows the workspace to move side to side and can be swung over obstacles without needing to move the lift’s base.
 This flexibility makes the articulating boom lift more suitable for greater horizontal reach.

 Telescoping boom lifts are commonly used in construction projects where there is limited access.
 We at Vandalia Rental carry Genie telescoping boom lifts that provide maximum reach by extending more than 100 feet.
 If you want a more sustainable alternative to a diesel-operated telescoping boom lift, consider choosing an electrically powered telescoping boom lift.

 Looking For The Right Lift For Your Project?

-Using a lift to make work easier is a more practical option for executing a number of tasks.
+Using a lift to make work easier is definitely a more practical option for executing a number of tasks.
 Renting a lift can make your project significantly safer and easier.
 Vandalia Rental offers a wide range of lifts designed for different uses and applications.
-For more information on how to choose the right lift for your job contact us today.
+For more information on how to choose the right lift for your job, contact us today.